 In Quebec, the day has been designated a public holiday and is celebrated with a parade and festivities.
-Aside from Quebec and Puerto Rico, the day isn’t celebrated as a public holiday in any other countries, but it has gained importance throughout the world due to its connection with midsummer.
+Aside from Quebec and Puerto Rico, the day isn’t celebrated as a public holiday in any other countries.

 Saint John’s Eve

-While Saint John the Baptist’s Day is not celebrated as a public holiday in many countries, Saint John’s Eve has gained significance around the world due to its ties with midsummer celebrations.
+Saint John's Eve has, however, gained significance around the world due to its ties with midsummer celebrations.
 Midsummer is an old pagan celebration that predates Christianity, and traditionally comes in the middle of summer, around the summer solstice (the longest day of the year).

-Over time, therefore - as is the case for many Christian festivals that overlap with old pagan celebrations - the traditions surrounding these two events have started to become intertwined.
+Over time, therefore - as is the case for many Christian festivals that overlap with old pagan celebrations - the traditions surrounding these two events started to become intertwined.
 Many countries around the world mark Saint John's Eve with practices traditionally used to celebrate midsummer, for instance by lighting fireworks and bonfires, and collecting medicinal plants.
 In some countries, a maypole is erected as part of the midsummer celebrations.
-Songs and hymns are sung, and in some places, people bathe in rivers and lakes as a way of cleansing the body from evil, a clear homage to Saint John’s baptisms.
+Songs and hymns are sung, while people bathe in rivers and lakes as a way of cleansing the body from evil, a clear homage to Saint John’s baptisms.